MGSimard/nextgen-template/README.md

 - While emailAndPassword is enabled in your auth config, the `/api/sign-up/email` endpoint becomes accessible by default.
 - This means even if you offer no way for users to sign up in say, a private application, they can still create an account by hitting up your hitting your sign-up endpoint with a POST request to http://example.com/api/auth/sign-up/email with email/password/name in the request body.

 In order to prevent this, should you choose to lock down registration, Better Auth does not currently have a betterAuth() flag to do this easily.
 Instead you have to intercept the API request with an auth middleware and reject their request.
-You can add the code below to your betterAuth config alongside database:{}, session: {}, etc:
+You can add the code below to your betterAuth config alongside database: {}, session: {}, etc:

 ```
   hooks: {